pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 </Alert>

-Use the Drupal (Latest) and Drupal 7 configuration snippets in the subsections below to specify a local configuration that will be ignored by Pantheon, such as database credentials.
+Use the latest version of Drupal and Drupal 7 configuration snippets in the subsections below to specify a local configuration that will be ignored by Pantheon, such as database credentials.

 ### Drupal